conekta/conekta-.net/docs/CustomersApi.md

 Create customer

 The purpose of business is to create and keep a customer, you will learn what elements you need to create a customer.
-Remember the credit and debit card tokenization process: [Click here](https://developers.conekta.com/page/web-checkout-tokenizer)
+Remember the credit and debit card tokenization process: [https://developers.conekta.com/page/web-checkout-tokenizer](https://developers.conekta.com/page/web-checkout-tokenizer)

 ### Example
 ```csharp